harunk-monri/monri-sdk-docs/mobile-sdks/android-sdk/tokens-api-integration.md

 }
 ```

-However you create your `Card` object, you can now use it to collect payment.
+However, you create your `Card` object, you can now use it to collect payment.

 #### Tokens api